pfsense/docs/source/firewall/online-gaming-with-pfsense.rst

 Specific Game/Console Information
 ---------------------------------

 Recommendations for specific games can be found below.
-If any special handling is required but not listed here, please `email us <mailto:docs@netgate.com>`__.
+If any special handling is required but not listed here, please |doc_updates|.
 Include a link to manufacturer's documentation when possible.

 NB: What works to make a single console/device work from behind a firewall may not work for multiple consoles/devices behind the same